wkalt/puppetdb/doc/api/v1/classes.markdown

 ## Classes Endpoint

-### GET /v1/classes
+### GET /v1/environments/<environment>/classes

-Retrieve a list of all classes known to the classifier.
+Retrieve a list of all classes known to the classifier within the given environment.

 #### Response Format